What is Gonorrhea?

 The only way to completely avoid STDs is to not have vaginal, anal, or oral sex.
 If you are sexually active, the following things can lower your chances of getting gonorrhea:

-• Being in a long-term mutually monogamous relationship with a partner who has been tested and does not have gonorrhea.
+• Being in a long-term mutually monogamous relationship with a partner who has been tested and does not have this infection.

 • Using condoms the right way every time you have sex.